Equipment shortages impair German military ahead of key NATO mission

 Member states take turns heading NATO’s Very High Readiness Joint Task Force (VJTF) in eastern Europe, which has grown in importance amid concerns that Russian military activities, including support for separatists in eastern Ukraine, have surpassed levels seen during the height of the Cold War.

-German lawmakers and NATO allies have grown frustrated about the slow pace of progress on the military preparedness of Europe’s most populous country and economic powerhouse, with some key weapons systems only available 40 percent of the time.
+German lawmakers and NATO allies have grown frustrated about the slow pace of progress on German military preparedness, with some key weapons systems only available 40 percent of the time.

-“German readiness levels are a serious concern,” a NATO diplomat, who asked not to be further identified, told Reuters.

 Defence ministry spokesman Jens Flosdorff said on Monday equipment still needed for VJTF would arrive by mid-year and the German military could carry out all its duties when it assumes rotational control of the force at the start of 2019.